Healthlane-Technologies/Zango/README.md

 #### 🌟 [Get Involved and Make a Difference!](https://discord.gg/qgbxfWeC)

-Your contribution to Zelthy3 can shape its future and make it even more amazing.
+Join our community and help build **the framework for business apps**.
 Here's how you can get involved:

 - **Star the Repo:** Show your support by giving us a star! ⭐️
 - **Spread the Word:** Share Zelthy3 with your colleagues and friends. 📣